Committees of the supervisory board

 - Review of the elements allowing the independence of Board members to be determined

-- Renewal of the term of office of Elmar Heggen to be submitted for the approval of the 2024 General Meeting
+- The Renewal of the term of office of Marie Cheval, Nicolas Houzé et Björn Bauer to be submitted for the approval of the 2025 General Meeting

-- Calculation of the Executive Board members’ variable remuneration for 2023
+- The calculation of the Executive Board members’ variable remuneration for 2024

-- Definition of objectives for the calculation of Executive Board members’ variable remuneration for 2024
+- The definition of objectives for the calculation of Executive Board members’ variable remuneration for 2025

 - Fulfilment of the performance conditions for the LTIPs which require the attainment of a value creation target over a cumulative three-year period

-- Approval of the distribution of the remuneration amount allocated to Supervisory Board members
+- Approval of the appointment of the remuneration amount allocated to each Supervisory Board member

 The Committee reported on its work to the Supervisory Board, which took note of it and followed all of the Committee’s recommendations.